Why does Schr\"odinger's cat refuse to be quantic: Modern approaches

+Here it is also that a most interesting aspect of the Schr\"odinger cat paradox shows up, which is that of a \emph{paradigm}, namely, that of the quantum/classical divide.
+Another interesting aspect will also be put forth in the Conclusion.

-(i) Besides the incompleteness of the vector state enunciation, this impossibility has to do with a measuring process.
-The Von Neumann model on which one can rely when it comes to measuring a quantum system, offers an interesting starting point, but in its current state, is unable to account for the emergence of a unique result for the measure.
-That is to say, so long as the state vector evolution is driven linearly by the Schr\"odinger equation, measurement doesn't yield a unique result.
+Besides the very plausible incompleteness of the vector state enunciation, the difficulty has to do with a measuring process.
+The Von Neumann model on which one can rely when it comes to measuring a quantum system, offers an interesting starting point, but in its current state, it is unable to account for the emergence of a unique result for the measure.
+So long as the state vector evolution is driven by the Schr\"odinger equation, which is linear and involves a reversible evolution, the fate is that measurement doesn't yield a unique result.